-8. Upon completion, move into the rest of the material you have prepared for the session.
+- Upon completion, move into the rest of the material you have prepared for the session.

+This one-word icebreaker takes 10 to 15 minutes with the initial enthusiastic, unstructured discussion that the icebreaker generates.
 Total time will depend on the number of additional questions that you ask the group to discuss as part of the debrief of the one-word icebreaker.

-More Applications of the One Word Icebreaker
+More Applications of the One-Word Icebreaker

 While this one-word icebreaker was developed for the above-described session about organizational culture, the applications of the one-word icebreaker are limited only by your imagination.
 Here are a few ideas for adapting the one-word icebreaker to your needs.

-- Session about teams: what is one word that you would use to describe your team?
+- Session about teams.
+What is one word that you would use to describe your team?

-- Session about communication: what is one word that you would use to describe the effectiveness of your communication?
+- Session about communication.
+What is one word that you would use to describe the effectiveness of your communication?

-- Regular weekly meeting: what is one word that you would use to describe how work is going for you this week?
+- Regular weekly meeting.
+What is one word that you would use to describe how work is going for you this week?
 Or, in one word, describe your most significant challenge this week.

-- Managing up session: in one word, how would you describe your relationship with your boss?
+- Managing up session.
+In one word, how would you describe your relationship with your boss?

-- Session about empowering employees: what comes to your mind first when you think about empowering employees?
+- Session about empowering employees.
+What comes to your mind first when you think about empowering employees?

-- A class about performance management: what is one word that describes your current employee appraisals?
+- A class about performance management.
+What is one word that describes your current employee appraisals?

-- Session about interpersonal communication: what is one word you would use to describe the communication skill you are most interested in developing?
+- Session about interpersonal communication.
+What is one word you would use to describe the communication skill you are most interested in developing?

 Please note that each of these examples provides an excellent opportunity to segue into the content of your meeting or training session.
 They also serve as a simple needs assessment for what your content needs to cover to meet your participants' needs.